Azzbo77/Azzbo77-AI/docker-install-ubuntu.md

 - These commands assume you have sudo privileges.

-- For more details or troubleshooting, see the official Docker documentation.
+- For more details or troubleshooting, see the [Official Docker Installation Guide](https://docs.docker.com/get-docker/)).

 ## For Other Linux Distributions

-- For other Linux distributions, refer to the official Docker documentation.
+- For other Linux distributions, refer to the [Official Docker Installation Guide](https://docs.docker.com/get-docker/)).